If you haven't been keeping up with the bald eagles in Iowa this year, it's time to catch up on nature's soap opera.

-Here's what you need to know about the magnificent feathered stars of Decorah and Decorah North, the two nests where webcams have been documenting all the action.
-(You may have caught the Decorah eagles during one of MNN's Facebook Live sessions, like the current one below.
-We'll continue to share those live cams throughout the month.)
+Here's what you need to know about the magnificent feathered stars of Decorah and Decorah North.
+You may have caught the Decorah eagles during one of MNN's Facebook Live sessions like the one below.
+We'll continue to share those live cams throughout the season.

 Mom is larger than DM2 and has a slightly darker head, a deeper brow and gray "eyeshadow" around her eyes.
 DM2 has a brown spot or discoloration above his left eye and he has dark "eyeliner" around his eyes.

 The nest: The eagles have built three nests on their own.
 The first was destroyed in a storm.
 They left the second nest on their own, and the third also was destroyed in a storm.
 Members of the Raptor Resource Project started building a new nest for them out of sticks and leafy debris, hoping the eagles would finish it ... which they did.
 The new nest, as with the last, is close to the Decorah Trout Hatchery.